farmergreg/vim-lastplace/README.md

 # vim-lastplace v3.0.1

-Intelligently reopen files where you left off.
+Intelligently reopen files at your last edit position.
 By default git, svn, and mercurial commit messages are ignored because you probably want to type a new message and not re-edit the previous one.